 For others, where loved ones offer genuine support, this may be difficult, and it can be worth discussing with the admissions team, before entering a clinic, what the family/communication/visit policies are, to help plan ahead of time, and minimise this discomfort.

-Is It Possible To Say In Advance, If Alcohol/Drug Rehab Will Work For Me?
+How Do I Predict If Alcohol/Drug Rehab Will Work For Me?

-How Is Rehab Different To AA?
+How Is Rehab Different To Tapering Down On My Own?